7Block Labs

 Example 3: Cross‑chain data sync for a gaming SKU (Solana + EVM)

-Goal: Use Solana for UX latency, EVM for DeFi.
+Goal: Combine Solana for UX Latency and EVM for DeFi

 6) Migration checklists you can execute this quarter